sadiuysal/Cmpe491-492/README.md

 gradient of the inner function involving the maximization term is simply given by the gradient of the function evaluated at this maximum.

+### Next Week:
+I will try to complete chapter 3 and get a basic understanding of recent updates in the field.